GitHub-at-Brown/LongRunRisk/docs/options-plan-appendix.md

 # Appendix: Option trees and dependency documents

 This appendix is a companion to `options-plan.md`.

+Note: This appendix reflects the pre-refactor state of the option system (dependency trees and propagation paths prior to the refactor).
 ## Contents

 - `options/` (33 files)